A hiking tour between the mountains and the sea

 The island of a thousand festivals – that’s Sardinia.
 This is because the inhabitants of the island have always had to work very hard, so distraction was good.
 Hardly a month passes without a Sardinian feast.
 And the most delicious dishes are served at these celebrations.
 Sheep cheese is a speciality here, but the Sardinian’s also have a talent for baking bread.
 The Pane Carasau is a thin flatbread that shouldn’t be missed as an accompaniment to the main course!

-Perfectly organised hiking holidays in southern Italy
+Perfectly organised hiking holidays in central and southern Italy

 A colourful variety as far as the eye can see – this and much more awaits hikers in central and southern Italy.
 Our experienced Eurohike travel specialists and the Eurohike WANDERPLUS ensure that your hiking tour is the perfect active experience.
 This includes our detailed travel documents, personal on-site support, luggage transfer during your hiking holiday, as well as cosy hotels and accommodation.
 You can also reach us on our Eurohike service-hotline if you have any questions during your hiking holiday.

 - Still have questions about why a hiking holiday with Eurohike is an all-round successful experience?
 All answers and advantages can be found at a glance here.